defi-wonderland/handbook/sites/wonderland/docs/development/research/onboarding/knowledge-base/core/evm.md

 **Gas** is the EVM's integral mechanism for metering and limiting computations.
 It ensures that complex or infinite loops can't stall the network and that each operation has an associated economic cost.

-**Gas Per Operation:** Each opcode has a base cost (e.g., 3 gas for `ADD`) plus possible additional costs (e.g., `SSTORE` can vary based on whether a storage slot goes from zero to non-zero). — See Appendix G of [Yellow paper](https://ethereum.github.io/yellowpaper/paper.pdf).
+**Gas Per Operation:** Each opcode has a base cost (e.g., 3 gas for `ADD`) plus possible additional costs (e.g., `SSTORE` can vary based on whether a storage slot goes from zero to non-zero).See Appendix G of [Yellow paper](https://ethereum.github.io/yellowpaper/paper.pdf).

 **Gas Limit and Fees:** A transaction specifies a gas limit (how much the sender is willing to spend).
-Unused gas is refunded, but if execution runs out of gas, all state changes revert (an OOG —Out of Gas— exception). — You should check out the [EIP-1559](https://github.com/ethereum/EIPs/blob/master/EIPS/eip-1559.md) that introduced a base fee that is burned + a priority fee that goes to block proposers.
+Unused gas is refunded, but if execution runs out of gas, all state changes revert (an OOG ,Out of Gas, exception).
+You should check out the [EIP-1559](https://github.com/ethereum/EIPs/blob/master/EIPS/eip-1559.md) that introduced a base fee that is burned + a priority fee that goes to block proposers.

 **Block-Level Constraints:** Each block has a **gas limit** (now effectively a "gas target" times an elasticity multiplier).
 Overly complex transactions might use the entire block's gas allotment, limiting throughput.
 The base fee is then adjusted from block to block to keep average consumption near a target.

 :::tip
 **Further Reading:**

-- Mastering Ethereum explains how gas influences contract design, especially with patterns like **optimizing for minimal SSTORE usage — See Chapter 13**
+- Mastering Ethereum explains how gas influences contract design, especially with patterns like **optimizing for minimal SSTORE usage - See Chapter 13**
 - The [Ethereum Gitbook](https://cypherpunks-core.github.io/ethereumbook/02intro.html) covers real-world examples of gas optimization in DeFi or NFT minting contracts.
   :::

 ### Contracts

-Contracts in Ethereum are not _"launched and run somewhere else"_—they are **deployed** to the EVM, then **invoked** by transactions or message calls.
+Contracts in Ethereum are not _"launched and run somewhere else"_,they are **deployed** to the EVM, then **invoked** by transactions or message calls.
 Let's break this down:

 - **Contract Creation**
   - A special transaction with `to = null` is used to deploy code.